ubco-mds-2021-labs/dashboard1-group-e/README.md

 Our dashboard aims to present the sales, profit and profit margin for all American Superstore stores across the United States.
 There are five main components in our dashboard which are:

 **1. Sales by Category Bar Plot**
-This plot shows the sales and profit of the stores with respect to different sub-categories in the x-axis.
+This plot shows the sales and profit of the stores with respect to different sub-categories on the x-axis.
 This plot will have a drop-down menu which will filter the data by category (furniture, office supplies, and technology).
-Sales and profit figures are differentiated by different colored bars.
+Sales and profit figures are stacked together and differentiated by two different colored bars.

 **2. Metrics Proportion by Segment Pie Chart**
 This plot shows the metrics proportion by segment.
 There are three segments in our data (consumer, corporate, and home office), each will have a different color and three metrics (sales, profit, and items sold) that the user can choose from the radio button options.